Frequently Asked Questions

 How long do I need to wait between waxing sessions?

-Your hair needs to be 1/4″ – 1/2″ long.
+Your hair needs to be 1/4″ – 1/2″ long, like a grain of rice.
 Hair growth rate varies by person, but we typically recommend every 4 – 6 weeks.